InseeFrLab/R-Insee-Data/README.md

     to get titles from the metadata table.
-  - **Enhanced data formatting**: a column in Date format is added to the raw data and the OBS\_VALUE column is in the numeric format, which good to make plots an computation.
+  - **Enhanced data formatting**: a column in Date format is added to the raw data and the OBS\_VALUE column is in the numeric format, which is good to make plots an computation.
   - **Better queries** : with rsdmx it can be hard to know how to design a query whereas with `get_insee_idbank` and `get_insee_dataset` it is straighforward.
 Then, with `get_insee_idbank` the user can